Bribie Island, Queensland · Since 1984

 We rely on your membership fee to represent your interests in dealings with Moreton Bay City Council on infrastructure, lock maintenance, and dredging.

-Three meetings per year All members are welcome to attend general meetings and the AGM.
+Regular meetings per year All members are welcome to attend general meetings and the AGM.
 Your voice matters — attend, vote, and help shape the future of Bribie Gardens Waterways.

 Complete your membership